Factors Linked to Breast Cancer Risk

 Rates of breast cancer in the U.S. vary by race and ethnicity.

-For example, overall, non-Hispanic white women and Non-Hispanic Black women have the highest rates of breast cancer incidence (rate of new breast cancer cases) and Hispanic women have the lowest incidence [324].
+For example, overall, non-Hispanic white women and non-Hispanic Black women have the highest incidence of breast cancer (rate of new breast cancer cases) [324].
+Hispanic women have the lowest incidence of breast cancer [324].

 Learn more about race, ethnicity, and breast cancer risk.